 Finance Act 2019 amends section 78A of Chapter 1 of Part 2 of the Finance Act 2003 to provide for an increase to the production threshold for eligibility to claim 50 per cent relief from Alcohol Products Tax for beer brewed in small breweries.
 The production threshold is raised to 50,000 hectolitres per annum, relief is granted up to 30,000 hectolitres per annum.

 The 2015 Act provides for petroleum production tax, which replaces profit resource rent tax in the case of licences granted after 18th June 2014.
-Petroleum production tax applies in addition to corporation tax which is payable at 25%.
-It is deductible against profits of an oil or gas activities.
+Petroleum production tax applies in addition to corporation tax, which is payable at 25%.
+It is deductible against profits of oil or gas activities.

-It applies on a field by field basis and does not take into account of allowances or losses on non-field related activity.
-The tax is charged on the greater all 5% of the field less transportation cost or may rate it serving on a sliding scale between 10 and 40% on the basis of the profitability of the scheme.
-Profitability ratio is the cumulative gross revenue of each field divided by the cumulative cost of that same field for each period.
+It applies on a field-by-field basis and does not take into account allowances or losses on non-field-related activity.
+The tax is charged on the greater of 5% of the field less transportation cost, or it may rate it serving on a sliding scale between 10 and 40% on the basis of the scheme’s profitability.
+The profitability ratio is the cumulative gross revenue of each field divided by the cumulative cost of that same field for each period.

 Expenditure in respect of a taxable field may be surrendered to other group companies provided there is a 100% relationship.